-- (f) Expected contributions to the defined benefit pension plans of the Group for the year ending December 31, 2022 amount to \$1,829. - (g) As of December 31, 2021, the weighted average duration of the retirement plan is 7 years.
+(f) Expected contributions to the defined benefit pension plans of the Group for the year ending December 31, 2023 amount to \$1,777.

+(g) As of December 31, 2022, the weighted average duration of the retirement plan is 7 years.

-B. Defined contribution plans:
+B. Defined contribution plan

 - (a) Effective July 1, 2005, the Company has established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company contributes monthly an amount no less than 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
 The benefits accrued are paid monthly or in lump sum upon termination of employment.
-The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2021 and 2020 were \$12,733 and \$12,293, respectively. - (b) The Company's mainland China subsidiary, APLUSOFT (SUZHOU) CORPORATION, has a defined contribution plan.
-Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on a certain percentage of employees' monthly salaries and wages.
-The contribution percentage was 7% for the years ended December 31, 2021 and 2020.
+The pension costs under the defined contribution pension plans of the Group for the years ended December 31, 2022 and 2021 were \$13,093 and \$12,733, respectively. - (b) The Company's mainland China subsidiary, APLUSOFT (SUZHOU) CORPORATION, has a defined contribution plan.
+Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on certain percentage of employees' monthly salaries and wages.
+The contribution percentage was 7% for the years ended December 31, 2022 and 2021.
 Other than the monthly contributions, the Group has no further obligations.
-The pension costs under the defined contribution pension plan of APLUSOFT (SUZHOU) CORPORATION for the years ended December 31, 2021 and 2020 were \$282 and \$310, respectively.
+The pension costs under the defined contribution pension plan of APLUSOFT (SUZHOU) CORPORATION for the years ended December 31, 2022 and 2021 were \$345 and \$282, respectively.